LF-Decentralized-Trust-labs/Naryo/docs/usage.md

 ## Configuring Nodes

-Listening for events from multiple different nodes is supported in Librevents, and these nodes can be configured in the properties file.
+Listening for events from multiple different nodes is supported in Naryo, and these nodes can be configured in the properties file.

 ```yaml